 Almost 70 years later, despite Martin Luther King, Nelson Mandela, Ellen Degeneres, Gay prides, increase of laws which enables homosexuals to get married, etc. we seem to be going downhill again.
 Which means we have to address the past, we have to work harder to prevent it from reoccurring in the future.
 Keep an eye on the future, to make sure our children can delete these Articles, because we made sure they will no longer be relevant.

 I don’t mean to imply we all have to get along.
 There are some individuals I will not invite in my own Dreampack.
 Sometimes, we just don’t click.
 That doesn’t give me (or you) the right to be mean, hurtful, violent… Choose to ignore, if you can’t find a better solution.
 Be at least civil, decent, one civilian existing next to the other one.

 As I ended in the previous post: “We are all born naked”, we are brought into this world as equals and although we are all unique individuals: race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status shouldn’t be a cause for discrimination.

 It starts with you, my dear neighbor, it starts with me.
 Maybe we should stop trying and start doing: Look at, connect with, care for, love one another for the human beings we all are.

 Human Rights Library, University of Minnesota: http://hrlibrary.umn.edu/ (in more languages available)

 United Nations: http://www.un.org/en/universal-declaration-human-rights/index.html

-Missed post 1?
+Missed the first post in this series?
 Find it HERE